lukacat10/Dark-Side/README.md

 # Dark-Side
+Time to experience the Dark Side.
 A minecraft mod.
-More info to be added.

 ### Structure of the project:
 * Project consists of the main package which includes the main class: com.gmail.lukacat100.darkside.DarkSide.